odan/slim4-skeleton/docs/domain.md

 What changes for the same reason should be grouped together.

 Please don't prefix all service classes with `*Service`.
 A service class is not a "Manager" or "Utility" class.
+A service is a "Do-er".

 A service class can have several methods as long as they serve a narrow purpose.
 This also encourages you to name your classes more specifically.
 Instead of a "User" god-class,